-Automated enforcement (AE) is a verified deterrent against two major crash contributors -- speeding and red light running.
+Automated enforcement (AE) is a verified deterrent against two major crash contributors - speeding and red light running.
 The National Highway Traffic Safety Administration (NHTSA), NTSB and the Centers for Disease Control and Prevention (CDC) have all identified AE as an effective means to deter dangerous behavior on our roadways.
-Speeding is one of the most challenging issues contributing to traffic crashes.
-Additionally, increasing speed limits have cost nearly 37,000 lives over the past 25 years.
+Speeding is one of the most challenging issues contributing to traffic crashes, and fatalities in speeding-related crashes were up 11% based on 2020 estimates.
 The Federal Highway Administration (FHWA) reports that road users are more likely to be injured in a red light running related event than any other crash.
-A study by IIHS found that red light cameras reduced the fatal red light running crash rate by 21% and the rate of all types of fatal crashes at signalized intersections by 14%.
-A September 2020 review by the Congressional Research Service found that speed camera programs are effective in reducing speeding and/or crashes near cameras.
-Advocates, along with other safety groups including IIHS, National Safety Council and AAA, published the "Red-Light Camera Program Checklist" to provide practical instructions for planning, implementing and evaluating red-light camera programs.
-Joint efforts have been proposed for a similar resource to address speed camera programs.
+Advocates, along with AAA, Governors Highway Safety Association, IIHS, and National Safety Council, published the "Automated Enforcement Program Checklist" to provide practical instructions for planning, implementing and evaluating AE programs.
+The IIJA allows federal funding to be used for AE systems in work and school zones.